Get insider access

 Differences Between Sizes And Variants

-We bought and tested the 65-inch TCL Q5/Q550G QLED, but these results are also valid for the 55-inch model.
-The 43-inch and 50-inch sizes perform roughly the same, but they lack TCL's Game Accelerator Feature 120, so you're limited to 60Hz on those sizes.
-The 50-inch, 55-inch, and 65-inch models are Best Buy exclusives.
+We bought and tested the 65-inch TCL Q5/Q550G QLED, but these results are also valid for the 55-inch model (TCL 55Q550G).
+The 43-inch (TCL 43Q550G) and 50-inch (TCL 50Q550G) sizes perform roughly the same, but they lack TCL's Game Accelerator Feature 120, so you're limited to 60Hz on those sizes.
 The 43-inch model is only available in Canada, and you can purchase it from different retailers.
+This TV also has a Fire TV variant, the TCL Q5/Q550F QLED.
+The two TVs are mostly identical, although the Q550F does passthrough advanced DTS audio formats.

-Our unit was manufactured in July 2023; you can see the label here.
+Our unit was manufactured in July 2023, as seen on the label.

 Compared To Other TVs

 The TCL Q5 is a decent TV and is a solid performer for its price.
-Its most notable features are its incredibly low input lag and its ability to play games in 1080p @ 120Hz natively or 1440p @ 120Hz with resolution halving on the 55-inch and 65-inch models, so it's a great option for competitive gamers on a budget who care more about performance than image quality.
+Its most notable features are its incredibly low input lag and its ability to play games in 1080p @ 120Hz natively or 1440p @ 120Hz with resolution halving on the 55 and 65-inch models, so it's a great option for competitive gamers on a budget who care more about performance than image quality.
 You can easily find other similarly priced TVs with better performance, like the equally-priced Hisense U6K or the slightly more expensive but much better Hisense U7K.
+If you prefer Amazon's Fire TV to Google TV, then you could get the otherwise nearly identical TCL Q5/Q550F QLED.

 TCL Q7/Q750G QLED